 This is a load of ***, you’re talking nonsense!

 I am not.
 Many unusual words in both Italian and English have a common origin: Latin or even Greek.
 For example…

 Garantire.
 To guarantee.

-So don’t take for granted that you will understand only a word out of three.
-Once you get acquainted with the basic terminology of a topic, reading non-fiction books in Italian can be easier than fiction since the style is drier and less creative.
+So don’t take it for granted that you’ll only understand one out of every three words.
+Once you know the basic terminology of a subject, reading non-fiction in Italian can be easier than reading fiction, since the style is drier and less creative.

-If you like reading books about space, for example, first look up the Italian translations for galaxy, star, nebula, black hole, universe, etc. then start reading right away, because chances are you will understand intuitively the meaning of many uncommon verbs and nouns!
+For example, if you enjoy reading books about space, first look up the Italian translations for galaxy, star, nebula, black hole, universe, etc. and then start reading, because chances are you will intuitively understand the meaning of many unusual verbs and nouns!

-If your level is at least intermediate, you could subscribe to a magazine.
-This is a list of some very common magazines in Italy:
+If your level is at least intermediate, you can subscribe to a magazine.
+Here is a list of some very popular magazines in Italy: